jmbannon/ytdl-sub/README.md

 ### Config
 The `config.yaml` defines how our downloads will look.
-For this example, let us download YouTube channels to look like TV shows using ytdl-sub's prebuilt presets.
+For this example, let us download YouTube channels and generate metadata to look like TV shows using ytdl-sub's prebuilt presets.
 No additional plugins or programs are needed for Kodi, Jellyfin, Plex, or Emby to recognize your downloads.
 This can also be used to download any yt-dlp supported URL, including YouTube playlists, Bitchute channels, etc.

 ```yaml